Eddie Reeve

-Edward Gordon Reeve (born 3 December 1947) was an English professional football midfielder and manager who played in the Football League for Brentford.
+Edward Gordon Reeve (born 3 December 1947) was an English professional footballer who played as a midfielder in the Football League for Brentford.
+He later managed Hounslow in non-League football.

 Playing career

 Brentford

 Reeve began his career in the youth team at Third Division club Brentford.
 Just over a week after turning 18, he made his debut for the club in a 2–0 defeat to Mansfield Town on 11 December 1965.
 A disastrous 1965–66 season saw the Bees relegated to the Fourth Division for 1966–67 and Reeve broke through into the team, making 22 appearances.
+Due to financial problems at Brentford causing the reserve team to be folded, Reeve departed to gain further experience at fellow Fourth Division club Lincoln City, but failed to make an appearance.
 He made just two appearances during the 1967–68 season before his departure.
 Reeve made 26 appearances in all competitions for Brentford.

-Lincoln City (loan)

-Due to financial problems at Brentford causing the reserve team to be folded, Reeve departed to gain further experience at fellow Fourth Division club Lincoln City, but failed to make an appearance.

 Los Angeles Wolves

 Reeve moved to the United States in 1968 to join Los Angeles Wolves for the inaugural season of the North American Soccer League.